Dec 27, 2023

 << Back to all articles

-Alternatively, Pete Handerson, the Cloud Marketplace GTM Lead from Google Cloud, highlights the buyers' perspective in the SaaS commerce world.
-Buyers' priorities are centered around the need to procure software faster.
-They are moving towards an ecosystem where they can avoid lengthy contract negotiations and spend less time provisioning and more on utilizing and deriving value from the software.
+Pete Handerson, the Cloud Marketplace GTM Lead from Google Cloud, highlights the buyers' perspective in the SaaS commerce world.
+Buyers are increasingly moving towards an ecosystem where they can avoid lengthy contract negotiations and spend less time provisioning and more time utilizing and deriving value from the software.

-Amid these fads, how can B2B SaaS businesses and GTM teams plan ahead for 2024?
-How can the sellers reduce sales cycles and create seamless purchase experiences for the buyer?
+In the context of all these developments, how can B2B SaaS businesses and GTM teams plan ahead?
+How can they reduce sales cycles and create seamless purchase experiences for the buyer?

 What are the driving forces behind the increased readiness for adoption?

-1. The thumb rule of marketing and sales is to be where your customers are.
-With a massive 300 billion+ pre-committed cloud spend that can be earmarked to purchase third-party software, buyers are on cloud marketplaces.
+1. You have to be where your customers are.
+With a massive $900 billion+ pre-committed cloud spend in 2026 (that can be earmarked to purchase third-party software), buyers are on cloud marketplaces, so sellers must be too.

-3. Sales-led custom-negotiated deals are moving to a place of automation.
+3. Sales-led, custom-negotiated deals are moving toward automation.
 The legal agreements called EULA (End-user license agreements) are now standardized online by hyperscalers for easy consumption.
 This, in turn, speeds up the sales process and saves months of time on agreement changes and legal team dependencies.

-On marketplaces, sellers can avail the following benefits:
+On cloud marketplaces, sellers can avail the following benefits:

 3. Upsell and cross-sell your solutions as your customers move their workloads to the cloud.